Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 title: Creating a Cerberus Environment
 ---

+The most difficult part of setting up a Cerberus environment is getting the certificates and keys setup correctly.
+This is the most common cause of errors.
+Otherwise the process is very automated and well tested.

+Note: many of the commands complete quickly while some of the CloudFormation steps may take an hour to complete.

 ## Create Cerberus AMIs

 Clone or download the <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-util-scripts')" href="https://github.com/Nike-Inc/cerberus-util-scripts">Cerberus Utility Script</a> project and follow